 Moreover, while all luxury-goods companies have been hurt by collapsing demand in China, the strong dollar and the terrorist attacks in Europe, Prada has been hit harder than most, at least in part because its handbag range is too expensive for most and it has been too slow to invest online.

 Specific to Prada has been the fall out from overexpansion in retail and high exposure to Asia.
 The Italian company has responded by dialing back store openings and slashing costs, and pledged to increase prices in Europe.
 The house further plans to double its e-commerce sales over the next two years by increasing the number of categories it offers online, particularly shoes, and expanding its social media activities.

-But any signs of an impending revamp have been nothing more than a glimmer.
+But any signs of an impending revamp have been nothing more than a glimmer to date.
 Just this month, Prada, which is publicly listed in Hong Kong, reported a sharp drop in profits and a 5.5 percent fall in revenues in the first half of the year, saying – yet again – that it would take longer than expected to complete an ongoing revival of the company.

 Maybe Spring/Summer 2018 will mark the brand's return to grace.
 There certainly was a heavy dose of modernity, or as Vogue's Sarah Mower put it, a "a terrific show of tailoring, from big overcoats with pushed-up sleeves to oversize jackets with lopped-off sleeves to slick plastic raincoats—and one example of the classic black nylon Prada raincoat.
 There were New Wave-y mash-ups of animal prints, cat-eye shades, zebra and leopard-spot prints, kitten-heel slingbacks, and pointy studded brogues."